zamith/tomlex/README.md

 cd tomlex
 mix test

-# do your awesome changes, make sure the tests still run and commit them locally
+# Do your awesome changes, make sure the tests still run and commit them locally

 git push